Travel guide

 Dominican Republic: Punta Cana and more

-Useful tip: in Punta Cana, mobile coverage is solid in the hotel area and the airport, but it can be weak on excursions to remote areas like Bahia de las Aguilas.
+Useful tip: in Punta Cana, mobile coverage is solid in the hotel zone and the airport, but it can be weak on excursions to remote areas like Bahia de las Aguilas.
 Download offline maps just in case.

 Cuba: the special case of the Caribbean